Emmotes/ic_spoilers/docs/yorven.md

     "id": 2311,
     "flavour_text": "",
     "description": {
-        "desc": "Yorven's Rag Tag Team is increased by $amount% for each Blood Fury stack Yorven has."
+        "desc": "Yorven's Rag Tag Team is increased by $(not_buffed amount)% for each Blood Fury stack Yorven has."
     },
     "effect_keys": [
         {